zaphosting/docs/docs/dedicated-raid.md

 ![image](https://user-images.githubusercontent.com/13604413/159174294-c7c8de68-61ba-4cdd-8afa-ede25b850322.png)

-Here you can see all your ssds and have a choice of RAID configurations.
+Here you can see all your SSDs and have a choice of RAID configurations.
 Of course, not all of these RAIDs can be implemented in the current constellation.

-In our example we choose RAID0 or RAID1.
+In our example, we choose RAID0 or RAID1.

 :::info
 You can switch between the menus by pressing `TAB`